 As well as chickpeas, I added Free Soul Vanilla protein powder* (vegan blend).
 I love how this powder is especially formulated for women by clinical nutritionists- it has added nutrients and minerals that women are often deficient in (including iron and folic acid).
 As well as other great features, the real deal breaker for me is that one portion (30g) contains 30% of the daily recommended nutrient intake of vitamin B12- this is great for vegans due to vitamin B12 being scarce in a vegan diet.
 To read more about FreeSoul visit their website.

-These chickpea blondies recipe are also lower in sugar than most other others out there- I only added 20g of agave syrup (which contains about 15g sugar) and 25g of natural sweetener (Total Sweet) which is lower in calories and sugar than regular sugar but the same sweetness.
+These chickpea blondies recipe are also lower in sugar than most other others out there- I only added 20g of agave syrup (which contains about 15g sugar) and 25g of natural sweetener (Total Sweet) which has fewer grams of sugar per 100g than regular sugar but the same sweetness (which is suitable for people with diabetes).
 If you don’t have agave syrup don’t worry, you can use honey instead (for non-vegans) or sub in 15g regular sugar as these will still be relatively lower in sugar per portion of the blondie.
 I also added in dates which gives the such a natural caramel taste.

 If you enjoy making this Caramel chickpea blondies recipe, and looking for more ways to incorporate protein powder into your diet, then you can check these recipes out: